 Month 1 the focus is to build endurance.
 Once we have that work capacity built, we can move to Month 2 and build more muscle.
 After you’ve added more muscle, month 3 is focused on strength to make that new muscle stronger.
 Wash, rinse, repeat.

-- Define your outcome – What do you want to achieve? (ex. lose 15 pounds)
+- Define your outcome and change your mindset – What do you want to achieve and how are you going to make it happen? (ex. lose 15 pounds)

 - Build your program phases – M1 Endurance, M2 Hypertrophy, M3 Strength

-- Switch Gears – *And this is the most important part!
+- Switch Gears – This is the most important part!
 Follow your program for each phase and switch gears.

-Hopefully, this helps you add some structure to your random workout routine!
+Hopefully, this helps you change your mindset and add some structure to your random workout routine!
 For more guidance specific to you, and to experience the difference first hand, fill this form and we’ll call you to schedule a complimentary training session!